w3c/wcag-em-report-tool/dataformat.md

 ## Terms required from WCAG-EM namespace

-- *evaluation*: Website accessibilty audit
+- *evaluation*: Website accessibility audit
+- *evaluationScope*: What the evaluation is about, as agreed between auditor and commissioner
 - *website*: A collection of web pages that may it's self contain (sub)websites
-- *scope*: Property of Website.
+- *websiteScope*: Property of Website.
 Rules to determine what pages are part of the website
 - *accessibilitySupportBaseline*: Property of Website, see WCAG 2.0
 - *conformanceTarget*: Which WCAG level is the evaluation targeted at
+- *additionalEvalRequirement*: Other requirements of the evaluation
+- *commissioner*: Person or organization who commissioned the audit
+- *commonPages*, *essentialFunctionality*, *pageTypeVariety*, *otherRelevantPages*: as defined in WCAG-EM
-- *webPage*: A web page as defined in WCAG, and a description of it's state
+- *webPage*: A web page as defined in WCAG, and a description of it's state, subclass of http:response
 - *state*: Property of webPage, human readable description of the state
-- *structuredSample*: List of webPage entities
+- *webPageSample*: List of webPage entities
+- *structuredSample*: Subclass of webPageSample for structured web pages
-- *randomSample*: List of webPage entities
+- *randomSample*: Subclass of webPageSample for random web pages

 ## Terms required from WCAG 2.0 Namespace

-- *reliedUponTechnology*
+- *reliedUponTechnology*: Contains a dct:title and a pointer to it's specification
 - *level_a*, *level_aa*, *level_aaa*,
 - *sc111*, *sc112*, ...